 At CPA, data is used to inform instruction, differentiate, and personalize learning based on individual student needs.
-CSAP and DPS fall benchmark data provide a performance baseline and are distributed at the beginning of the year so teachers can differentiate instruction for each individual student.
+CSAP and DPS fall benchmark data provide a performance baseline and are distributed at the beginning of the year so teachers can differentiate learning for specific students needing intervention.